AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/appendix/headers/rest-api-v2-appendix-headers-x-device-info.md

 ## Overview {#overview}

-The <b>X-Device-Info</b> request header contains the client information (device, connection and application) related to the actual streaming device.
+The <b>X-Device-Info</b> request header contains the client information (device, connection and application) related to the actual streaming device and is used to determine platform-specific rules that MVPDs may enforce.

 ## Syntax {#syntax}